PE Teachers Use HIIT Lessons to Boost Student Cardiovascular Fitness

 “This tailors to an individual’s needs instead of some of the other things we’ve tried,” Muskrat said.
 “Even if they’re only holding the plank for 10 seconds, maybe at the beginning of the year they were only holding it for 5.
 And all we ask them to do is to do their best.
 They learn at the beginning of the school year that everybody has their own best.”

 Students like that the circuits have a variety of exercises – if they aren’t comfortable at one, they’ll soon move onto a station they can find more success with.
 The constant, Boone said, is effort.

 “They are very highly motivated,” Boone said.
 “They are there to work out.
 They push themselves extremely hard.”

 The quick burst of hard work brings long-term health benefits.
 Studies show HIIT benefits include improved oxygen consumption, lower resting heart rate, lower blood pressure, increased endurance, and increased metabolism.

 Lessons designed by Muskrat and Boone also proved popular among educators.
-Their respective lessons earned recognition as winning lessons in IHT’s Fall Spirit Challenge Powered by adidas: Lessons from a Superstar.
+Their respective lessons earned recognition as winning lessons in IHT’s Fall Spirit Challenge: Lessons from a Superstar.